 Bilinga to Kirra

 And you’re done!
-Cool off from the day’s ride with a swim – if you’re on an ebike, recap how far you’ve come with a quick glance at the on-board computer.
-The beaches in southern Gold Coast are some of the region’s prettiest (and most laid back).
+Cool off from the day’s ride with a swim – the beaches in southern Gold Coast are some of the region’s prettiest (and most laid back).
 Try Kirra Beach, the Snapper Rocks rock pool or the dog-friendly Duranbah Beach to watch pups tackle each other in the sand.